Subscribe to join thousands of other ecommerce experts

 Emphasise clear lines of communication across your business and watch customer trends to prepare for shifts in demand.
-Cross-check your stocks levels and supply chain for products that might be in demand in the near future as lockdowns begin to relax.
-For example, slowly start to test certain categories like outdoor activities.
+Cross-check your stocks levels and supply chain for products that might be in demand in the near future.

 There’s no point in sinking your marketing budget into promoting items that you can’t fulfil or can’t retain in stock.
 You need to start and finish your planning by thinking about logistics realities, and any strategic changes your business may be undergoing.

-Pro tip: Don’t count on the tracking algorithms you currently have in place to carry you, either: research indicates that something as monumental as a pandemic can nullify even the best-crafted supply chain management resources.
+Pro tip: Don’t necessarily count on the tracking algorithms you currently have in place to carry you, either: For example, research (published in April 2020) indicates that something as monumental as a pandemic can nullify even the best-crafted supply chain management resources.

 People are watching more YouTube.
 Ad traffic on that platform jumped up 14% during the early lockdown period — whereas standard Google Search ad impressions declined.
-If you aren’t listing YouTube ads, now would be a good time to start.
+If you aren’t listing YouTube ads yet, it would be definitely a good time to consider it.

 This shift towards social platforms also highlights the value of exploring ad options on more standard social media.
 For example, looking into Instagram Shopping, or selling products directly through Facebook.

-COVID-19 has dominated search trends recently.
+COVID-19 has dominated search trends.
 Google had originally banned the use of COVID-19 (and related terms) in PPC campaigns.
-However, they have now relaxed this policy.
+However, in April 2020 they have relaxed this policy.
 Depending on your product catalogue, “coronavirus” may have become incorporated into how consumers are searching for your product.